 Every bit as beautiful as the brochures say it is, Dubrovnik is the obvious place to begin or end your travels.
-It’s choked with trippers during the day – save yourself for the evenings and early mornings and let the town work its magic.
+It’s choked with trippers during the day – save yourself for the evenings and early mornings and let the city work its magic.

 An obvious next stop from Dubrovnik, Korčula is a green island studded with pebbly coves and sandy bays; a reputation for good wines and rustic cuisine ensures there’s lots to enjoy.